NbAiLab/notram/guides/models.md

 Duplicating the T9 experiment but this time with the right model name.
 Doubling number of epochs.
 Because of instability in the training, the learning rate is reduced to 25e-4.

+## T11 BERT Norwegian Supercased
+Following the same principle and training schedule as T5.
+However, this time we are using the Huggingface tokenizer for creating the dataset.

 # Training Set - Corpus1_128
 ```bash